janfait/mappforce/README.md

 #### Composer

 MappForce uses a number of composer packages.
-Be sure to have composer installed.
+Be sure to have composer installed, then while in the MappForce folder, run:

+<pre>composer update</pre>

 #### .env file